- Home

 - Check with your doctor whether your fatigue is related to low levels of red blood cells (anaemia).
 Anaemia can be treated.

 - Eat a healthy, well-balanced diet and don’t skip meals.
-Limit your alcohol intake.

-I had no idea that I would still be feeling tired five months after finishing treatment.
+I had no idea that I would still be feeling tired 5 months after finishing treatment.
 I didn’t know how to make it better and I was scared that’s how it would be: that I wouldn’t go back to normal, that I would never go back to having energy again.

 Judy

-Listen to our podcast for people affected by cancer
+Listen to more of our meditation and relaxation podcast for people affected by cancer

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.